 - means all their statements were False.

-The next table compares the U.S. senatorial candidates.
+The next table compares the 2020 U.S. senatorial candidates.
 There’s a wide credibility differential in several races.
-We’ll see if voters prefer fact or fiction from elected officials (* indicates incumbent.)
+As in past years, voters prefer fact over fiction from elected officials (✓ marks the winner, * the incumbent).

 |Ricky Dale Harrington Jr.||Libertarian||AR||0|

 |✓Shelley Moore Capito*||Republican||WV||7||.42|